Laptop Mag Verdict

 It's a stretch to call the 13-inch MacBook Pro with Touch Bar new for 2019.
 That's because it's mostly just a spec upgrade -- with one important exception.
 Now featuring faster quad-core processors, the 13-inch MacBook Pro (starting at $1,799, or $1,999 as tested) offers more speed than last year's model, along with the zippiest SSD you can get in a laptop.

 I've been using the updated 13-inch MacBook Pro for a week, and it remains one of the best performing laptops in its class.
 And while I didn't encounter any problems with the keyboard, it will take more time to determine whether Apple's design change will be enough to address the bulk of complaints.
 The battery life and design both remain good, but they could be better.

 13-Inch MacBook Pro 2019 Price and Configuration Options

 The 13-inch MacBook Pro with Touch Bar (released in August 2019) is still one of the most expensive 13-inch laptops out there.
-It starts at a steep $1,799 with an 8th-Gen, 2.4-GHz Intel Core i5 processor, 8GB of RAM and 246GB of storage.
+The MacBook Pro's price starts at a steep $1,799 with an 8th-Gen, 2.4-GHz Intel Core i5 processor, 8GB of RAM and 246GB of storage.
 We opted for 16GB of RAM (which I highly recommend for those who keep multiple apps and dozens of tabs open), which adds $200 to the price.